-For example, there is a specific methodology which NASA uses to build a space station while the Navy employs a different methodology to build submarines.
-Hence there are different project management methodologies that cater to the needs of different projects, span across different business domains.
+For example, there is a specific methodology, which NASA uses to build a space station while the Navy employs a different methodology to build submarines.
+Hence, there are different project management methodologies that cater to the needs of different projects spanned across different business domains.

 In this methodology, the project scope is a variable.
 Additionally, the time and the cost are constants for the project.
 Therefore, during the project execution, the project scope is adjusted in order to get the maximum business value from the project.

-Agile software development methodology is for a projects that needs extreme agility in requirements.
-The key features of agile are its short-termed delivery cycles (sprints), agile requirements, dynamic team culture, less restrictive project control, and emphasis on real-time communication.
+Agile software development methodology is for a project that needs extreme agility in requirements.
+The key features of agile are its short-termed delivery cycles (sprints), agile requirements, dynamic team culture, less restrictive project control and emphasis on real-time communication.

 This is the successor of Rapid Application Development (RAD) methodology.
 This is also a subset of agile software development methodology and boasts about the training and documents support this methodology has.
 This method emphasizes more on the active user involvement during the project life cycle.

-Lowering the cost of requirements changes is the main objective of extreme programming.
-XP emphasizes on fine scale feedback, continues process, shared understanding, and programmer welfare.
+Lowering the cost of requirement changes is the main objective of extreme programming.
+XP emphasizes on fine scale feedback, continuous process, shared understanding and programmer welfare.
 In XP, there is no detailed requirements specification or software architecture built.

 This methodology is a collection of best practices in project management.
 ITIL covers a broad aspect of project management which starts from the organizational management level.